Data Source Provisioning

 Deleting Provisioned Data Sources

 By default, data sources that were provisioned cannot be deleted through the UI.
-To allow deletion, set editable: true
+To allow deletion, set editable: true in your configuration.

 To delete a provisioned data source, either: